Off-Pump Coronary Artery Bypass Surgery

 you can ask for pain medicine.

-Soon after surgery, you will be encouraged to get up and sit in a chair.
-In a day
+Soon after surgery, you'll be encouraged to get up and sit in a chair.
+In 1 or 2 days,

-or two, you should be able to with help.
+you should be able to do this with help.

 You may do breathing therapy to help remove fluids that collect in your lungs during

-You will probably be able to drink fluids once the breathing tube is removed, usually
+You'll likely be able to drink fluids once the breathing tube is removed.
+This is

-You will probably need to stay in the hospital for several days, although this can
+You'll likely need to stay in the hospital for a few days.
+But this can vary from

 Make sure you have someone to drive you home from the hospital.
-For a while, you will
+For a while, you'll

 also need some help at home.

-You may still tire easily, but you will gradually start to recover your strength.
+You may still tire easily, but you'll slowly start to get your strength back.
+It may

-It may be several weeks before you fully recover.
+be a few weeks before you fully recover.

-Don't drive until your healthcare provider says it is safe for you to do so.
+Don't drive until your healthcare provider says it's safe for you to do so.

-Don't lift anything heavy for several weeks.
+Don't lift anything heavy for a few weeks.
 Ask your healthcare provider about what

 is safe for you to lift, and when you can resume your normal activities.